 What is Aggravation of a Pre-Existing Injury or Condition?

 Aggravation of a pre-existing injury occurs when a work-related incident causes the symptoms of a pre-existing condition to worsen or intensify.
 This aggravation doesn’t necessarily require physiological changes; an increase in symptoms alone can qualify as an aggravation.
-For example, an employee with a pre-existing back problem might experience severe back spasms after lifting a heavy object.

 How Do I Know If I Have an Aggravated Injury?